Lallassu/rpicam/README.md

 Configure all settings in *configure_me.yml*.
 This is the main configuration file for settings such as email, dropbox upload etc.

-The only extra required is to add the correct IP of the raspberry in **hosts** file.

 ## Usage
     ansible-playbook playbook.yml